DBJDBJ/valstat_csharp/readme.md

 For more details on C#9 using the valstat protocol please look into the Appendix A.

-Part of this repository is standard C#9 project.
+Part of this repository is standard [Visual Studio C#9 project](demo).
 It is calling into Windows native DLL ["valstat_dll"](https://github.com/DBJDBJ/valstat_dll) written in C. valstat protocol is used to communicate the result of calling "safe division" functions in that dll.

 The C structure acting as the valstat structure
 ```cpp